Warning: This post spoils the last episode of the Netflix TV series Stranger Things.

 In that case, we're only able to see when the petals opened?

 Yeah, I could see better when they opened.
-When they were closed, there was a couple little gaps, but they weren't always in the same spot.
+When they were closed, there were a couple little gaps, but they weren't always in the same spot.

 Were the hands computer-generated?
 It seems like your arms would have to be super long for those to be your real hands.